 The Student Loan Debt Crisis

-In the last few years, the student debt crisis has really started to impact the youngest generation of homebuyers and it has become clear that the dream of buying your first home may be much more difficult when you graduate from school already deeply in debt.
+In the last few years, the student loan debt crisis has really started to impact the youngest generation of homebuyers and it has become clear that the dream of buying your first home may be much more difficult when you graduate from school already deeply in debt.
 In the last year, the total amount of student debt climbed past 1.5 trillion.
 To understand how massive that number is, it is more than Americans owe on credit cards or car loans.
 The average student loan borrower will graduate with over $17,000 in debt and face an average monthly payment of $393.

-Studies by the Federal Reserve have found that there has been a decline in homeownership in step with this sharp increase in student debt.
+Studies by the Federal Reserve have found that there has been a decline in homeownership in step with this sharp increase in student loan debt.
 These high monthly payments on a debt that never generates equity have the effect of lowering credit scores even as they make it more difficult to budget in a mortgage payment.
 This generation is experiencing more hardship in securing a home loan and having more difficulty making the payments once they have one.

 How To Buy A Home With Student Loan Debt